dicastrom/twitter_ios_starter/README.md

 <img src='http://g.recordit.co/SYkeR3CVYx.gif' title='Part 2 Walkthrough' width='' alt='Video Walkthrough' />

 ## Please NOTE:
 I was not able to commit through GitHub, had to manually insert the files as it logged me out and did not log me back in.
-Seems to be somehting with Xcode 12 as it is a common, but unanswered question online.
+Seems to be something with Xcode 12 as it is a common, but unanswered question online.
 See: https://developer.apple.com/forums/thread/661528
 <img src='http://g.recordit.co/FVDEhYQsqZ.gif' title='GitHub Login' width='' alt='Video Walkthrough' />